rastersoft/autovala/wiki/Using-Autovala.md

  * Open project file: this option will open the project file (*.avprj*) for the currently active source file.
  * Update project: is the same than *autovala update*
- * Run CMake: runs *cmake* in the folder *install* of the current source file's project
+ * Run CMake: runs *cmake ..* in the folder *install* of the current source file's project
  * Build project: runs *make* in the folder *install* of the current source file's project
  * Make clean: runs *make clean* in the folder *install* of the current source file's project
+ * Full clean: deletes the *install* folder.
+Needed when the number of files in the project, or the *.avprj* file is modified
+ * Full build: deletes the *install* folder, updates the *.avprj* and *CMakeList.txt* files, and runs *cmake ..* and *make* in the folder *install*, all in one step

+Usually you should use *Build project* each time you modify the code, or *Full build* each time you add, remove or rename a file to the project, or modify the *.avprj* file.